atellier2/docs/3.x/extend/system/views.md

 **title** | Adds a title section to the hint.
 **subtitle** | In addition to the title, adds a second line to the title section.
 **icon** | In addition to the title, adds an icon to the title section.
+**content** | If you don't want to render a partial, you can supply content via the 'content' key of $params.

 ### Checking if Hints are Hidden